euphonie/study-notes/Computer Science/Theory/Statistics/Probability Distribution.md

 #### **Binomial Distribution**

 The outcomes of each iteration are two as in Bernoulli, but the experiment consists on many iterations.
 E.g. the likelihood of getting head two times, when making a 3-iterations coin toss.
+This distribution is denoted as:

+$$
+B(n, p)  \tag{n = No. of trials, p = P} \\
+$$

 For this type of distributions, it applies:
 1. This type of distribution is a sequence of identical Bernoulli events.